PLNech/workshop-algolia-zenika/README.md

 }
 ```

-- In `assets/css/index.css`, notice the `.search-hits` class: we'll use it for styling our search results
+- In `index.css`, notice the `.search-hits` class: we'll use it for styling our search results
-- In `assets/index.js`, add to the hits widget a `cssClasses` property to the hits widget:
+- In `index.js`, add to the hits widget a `cssClasses` property to the hits widget:

 ```js
 //templates: {...},